svewap/nnrestapi/Documentation/Annotations/Annotations/30_Example.rst

 This annotation has no other function in the frontend.
-It is just to make working with the backend-module easier: The extension comes shipped with a test bed to send and test your REST Api requests directly in the backend module.
+It is just to make working with the backend-module easier: The extension comes shipped with a test bed to send and test your requests directly in the backend module.
 The example data will appear in the documentation and can be used to compose your request.

 .. image:: ../../Images/01.gif